pythonanywhere/help_pages/articles/RequestingWhitelistAdditions.md

 ## Requesting an addition to the whitelist

-We only whitelist sites that have an official, public, documented API -- ie, sites that are designed and intended for machine consumption rather than human consumption.
+**We only whitelist sites that have an official, public, documented API** -- ie, sites that are designed and intended for machine consumption rather than human consumption.

-If you would like us to whitelist a site, send us an email or feedback request, including:
+If you would like us to whitelist a site, send us an email or feedback request. **You must provide**:

 * a link to the API documentation.
 Particularly to documentation that states the domain where the API is published.